Director: Dr. Renee Pinsky (firstname.lastname@example.org)

 - Preparing the conference entails using webpacs to import selected images.
 Alternatively, images can be imported from clinical workstations (PACS) using departmental RadImage or RadPix software into PowerPoint.

-- You will need help from radiology residents, fellows, or attending radiologists to get started.
+- You may need help from radiology residents, fellows, or attending radiologists to get started.
 Review studies during the workday with any radiologist beforehand to select appropriate images.
-Cases should be labeled with patient initials and hospital registration number ONLY on the first slide.
+Cases should be labeled with hospital registration number ONLY on the first slide.

 - Please use original images for your presentation, although occasionally you may use web images or illustrations to augment your presentation.

-- Kim Desborough can assist you with using the departmental resources that are needed.
+- Kim Desbrough can assist you with using the departmental resources that are needed.

 - Each teaching file case must be fully worked up, including: history, imaging findings, diagnosis, brief differential diagnosis, and discussion of disease with focus on relevance to the imaging features.
 Try to include ACR appropriateness criteria pertinent to the case and BIRADS terminology in the breast imaging cases.
 Information from textbooks and pertinent publications as references is expected.